Significant changes are presented in a changelog.

 Note: ERL only refers to Divisions 1 and 2 of the respective leagues.
 "Professional Esports League" are leagues that qualify for Worlds, such as the LEC, LCS or TCL.
 A split within these leagues also includes events such as European Masters, MSI or Worlds.

 Any natural person authorized by Freaks 4U Gaming GmbH to administer the NLC based on its rules and regulations is hereinafter referred to as "Admin".
 The entirety of all Admins is referred to as "Administration".

 Registration for a season in the NLC is open for a certain period of time.
-Information on the start of the season is available to Players on our website.
+Information on the start of the season is available to everyone on our website.
 All teams, without exception, must register for a new season.
 This also applies to teams that played in the previous season.
-No new teams can join during a current season.
+No new teams can join during a running season.

 Note: The registration process is explained in detail here.

 Every Player has to show due respect to other Players as well as to the Administration.
 Insults, unfair and/or disrespectful behavior will not be tolerated and can be punished with an immediate suspension from the league.
-Here, the respective match pages, lobby chat as well as ingame chat will be considered.
+The respective match pages, lobby chats as well as ingame chats will be considered.
 The Administration reserves the right to include incidents that take place outside of these spaces, if a direct relation to the league operation is determined.

 Each Player must have the latest version of League of Legends installed and must take care to learn about and apply new updates to their system in a timely manner.
 Patching is not a valid reason to delay a game under normal circumstances.

 By participating in the NLC, the Player confirms that they have reached the age required to play League of Legends in their resident country.